 Mouthwash?
 Gyokuro Japanese Green Tea (ETS image)

-The next time you reach for that bottle of mouthwash maybe you should reach for a cup of tea instead.
-Or should you?
+The next time you reach for a bottle of mouthwash, you might wonder whether a cup of tea could serve a similar purpose.
+But is that really the case?

 Leave a comment